bitmark-inc/bitmark-node-docker/README.md

 Bitmark provides two different chains for a Bitmark node to join in.
 They are `testing` & `bitmark`, which refer to testnet & livenet, respectively.

-As a reward for block miners, a transaction fee will be payed to the block owner in Bitcoin or Litecoin.
+As a reward for block miners, a transaction fee will be paid to the block owner in Bitcoin or Litecoin.
 A Bitmark node's Bitcoin or Litecoin addresses can be configured in `bitmark-webui`.

 _Please note: There are default Bitcoin & Litecoin addresses in both testing & bitmark chains.
 Please set your own value if you want to validate a Bitmark transfer and get the reward in your own Bitcoin and Litecoin addresses._